-JEFFERSON CITY, Mo. – Hearing the voices of Missouri women, Governor Jay Nixon has vetoed a bill that would have forced a woman who has already met with her health care professional and decided to have an abortion to delay getting the medical care she needs for at least 3 days.
-Last month, women and men gathered in front of the capitol for 72 hours in protest of the bill.
+JEFFERSON CITY, Mo. - Hearing the voices of Missouri women, Governor Jay Nixon has vetoed a bill that would have forced a woman who has already met with her health care professional and decided to have an abortion to delay getting the medical care she needs for at least 3 days.
+In May, women and men gathered in front of the capitol for 72 hours in protest of the bill.

 “Missouri women have been clear: They are beyond fed up with legislators playing politics with their health,” said Jennifer Dalven, director of the ACLU Reproductive Freedom Project.
 “Governor Nixon has shown that he understands that extreme politicians can’t be allowed to interfere with a woman’s ability to get an abortion just because they disagree with her decision.”

 A woman who decides to have an abortion has already carefully considered her decision.
 Bills that create additional wait times force a woman to make an extra trip to the state’s only clinic.
 This is especially burdensome for low-income women and rural women, who often can’t take extra days off work or travel long distances.

 Extremist politicians in Missouri, who are already criticizing Gov. Nixon for standing up for women’s health, continue to show they care more about politics than women.
 This legislative session alone, Missouri politicians introduced more than two dozen bills designed to restrict access to abortion.
 Earlier this year, Missouri Rep. Chuck Gatschenberger compared a woman’s decision about whether to continue a pregnancy to buying a new car or carpet.